 In the baptismal formula in Matthew 18:19-20, we are told to baptize believers in the name of the Father and of the Son and of the Holy Spirit.
 Note the singular ‘name’ here rather than names.
 We are to baptize in the name of the one God in three persons.

-This understanding of the Trinity was slow in developing and resulted mostly from the need to separate the orthodox position from heresies that were abounding in the early centuries of the church.
-The Council of Nicaea, in 325, produced the Nicene Creed which was modified in 381 at the First Council of Constantinople.
-This creed has been accepted as the orthodox position by Roman Catholics, Protestants, and the Orthodox churches.
+This understanding of the Trinity was slow to develop and resulted mostly from the need to separate the orthodox position from heresies that were abounding in the early centuries of the church.
+The Council of Nicaea, in 325, produced the Nicene Creed, which was modified in 381 at the First Council of Constantinople.
+This creed has been accepted as the orthodox position by Roman Catholics, Protestants, and Orthodox churches.

-Modalism teaches that there is only one God who appears to us as either Father, Son or Holy Spirit.
-While they are all the one God, God is only one of them at any one time.
+Modalism teaches that there is only one God who appears to us as either Father, Son, or Holy Spirit.
+While they are all God, God is only one of them at any one time.
 For instance: the Father is active in creation; the Son in redemption; and the Spirit in our sanctification.
 Oneness Pentecostalism is a current example of this heresy.

-Tritheism teaches that the three persons of the Trinity are actually distinct gods, although sharing the same substance.
-Mormons practice a form of tritheism, believing the Father, the Son and the Spirit are distinct individuals.
+Tritheism teaches that the three persons of the Trinity are actually distinct gods, although sharing a similar same substance.
+Mormons practice a form of tritheism, believing the Father, the Son, and the Spirit are distinct individuals.